HenningM/express-ws/README.md

 var expressWs = require('express-ws')(app);
 ```

 Now you will be able to add WebSocket routes (almost) the same way you add other routes.
 The following snippet sets up a simple echo server at `/echo`.
+The `ws` parameter is an instance of the WebSocket class described [here](https://github.com/websockets/ws/blob/master/doc/ws.md#class-websocket).

 ```javascript
 app.ws('/echo', function(ws, req) {